Timur-Maistermind/Machine-Learning-Roadmap/README.md

-# Machine Learning Roadmap
+# Machine Learning Roadmap 2025

-# Step-by-Step Guide to become a Data Scientist.
+## 🚀 Goal of the Roadmap
 The goal of the roadmap is to provide a list of resources that are enough to be a **Middle Data Scientist starting from ZERO**.
 Some parts will be useful even for Senior/Lead DS.

 ## 🎯 Who is this roadmap for?